 Acquiring New Customers Offline

-Too many walk-ins walking out?
+Are too many walk-ins walking out?

 Your store may be the answer.
 Since you bring people in, your advertising efforts are reasonably successful.
 Now, it is up to the store and its representatives to make the sale.

-From decking up the store correctly to setting the right expectations while advertising, there’s a lot you can do to improve in-store conversion rates.
+From decking up the store correctly to set the right expectations while advertising, there’s a lot you can do to improve in-store conversion rates.
 Also, remember to measure conversion correctly.
 You can set up movement tracking through the door to see how many people walk in (with provisions made for children and people shopping as a family).